mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 But since we are focused on the Data Science career path, it's more important to focus on downstream activities like production and business results rather than upstream tasks like data processing.

-## Why you should not go for NLP or Machine Learning Engineering
+## It's a mistake to go for NLP or Machine Learning Engineering (right away)

-If you want to migrate into these specialized roles from a Data Scientist position, then I'm all for that.
+If you want to migrate into specialized roles like ML Ops or NLP Engineering from a Data Scientist position, then I'm all for that.

-But, you're best served learning data science first before moving into the more specialized fields.
+But, when you are just starting out, you're best served learning data science first before moving into the more specialized fields.

-Remember, you can always learn more later (become specialized), but in the beginning it's important to gain general business and data science experience.
+Remember, you can always learn more later (become specialized), but in the beginning it's important to gain general business domain and data science experience.

+Then make your key moves after learning the business.

-## Why you must avoid a business analyst position RIGHT NOW
+## You must avoid a business analyst position RIGHT NOW

 **Popular Opinion:** People should start as a business analyst, work there 2-4 years, and then migrated into data scientist positions.

-**Matt's Opinion:** People are regularly getting 50% raises by snatching up data scientist positions.
+**Matt's Opinion:** People are regularly getting 50% raises by snatching up lucrative data scientist positions.
 You should do that.

+Here's why.

 We are in a once-in-a-lifetime generational disparity between the number of data scientists available (supply) and the number of positions needed (demand).